-Now that you have created the Document Solution, used the Query Builder to get Salesforce data, and created the Document Template for the "Sales Quote" document, all that's left to do is to generate the document.
+Now that you have created the Document Solution, used the Query Builder to get Salesforce data, and created the Document Template for the Sales Quote document, all that's left to do is to generate the document.

 There are several ways to do that.
 For example, you can build and run a Flow or use code solutions.
-But now, you are going to do it in the easiest way possible – just clicking a button.
+But now, you are going to do it in the easiest way possible – just by clicking a button.

-Every "Document Solution" record can have multiple Button Configurations added to it.
-Here's how you can add a Button Configuration:
+Every Document Solution record can have multiple Button Configurations added to it.

 In the opened window, fill in the fields with the following values:

-Keep in mind, that the "Object Name" field should contain the "API" name of the object.
+Keep in mind that the Object Name field should contain the API name of the object.

 Document Solution.
-The field is prepopulated with the name of the "Sales Quote" Solution.
+The field is prepopulated with the name of the Sales Quote Solution.

-If you are creating the Button Configuration from the "Document Template" record, then the list of available Document Solutions is provided in this field.
+If you are creating the Button Configuration from the Document Template record, then the list of available Document Solutions is provided in this field.

 Document Template.
 The list of available Document Templates is shown in this field.

-Choose "Sales Quote Template" as the Document Template.
+Choose the Sales Quote Template as the Document Template.

 If you are creating the Button Configuration from a Document Template record, the field is prepopulated automatically.

-- Select the "Google Drive" option, if you would like to continue working with Google Docs instead of Salesforce Files or Attachments.
-For this option to work correctly, you should also select "Google Docs" in the "Document Format" field.
-If you want to learn more about the "Save as Google Drive File" option, go to the "Google Settings in Salesforce" section.
+- Select the Google Drive option if you would like to save the generated file only on Google Drive and continue working with Google Docs instead of Salesforce Files or Attachments.
+For this option to work correctly, you should also select GDOC in the Document Format field.
+If you want to learn more about the Save as GoogleDrive option, go to the Google Settings in Salesforce section.

-- Select the "XLSX" or "CSV" option, if you would like to work with the generated document in Microsoft Excel.
-These formats are only available for "XLSX" and "Google Sheets" Document Templates.
+- Select the XLSX or CSV option if you would like to work with the generated document in Microsoft Excel.
+These formats are only available for the XLSX and Google Sheets Document Templates.

-- Select the "Google Doc" or "Google Sheet" option, if you would like to save the generated file on Google Drive only.
-In that case, you get the link to the generated file in the "Notes & Attachments" related list on Salesforce.
+- Select the GDOC or GSHEET option if you would like to save the generated file on Google Drive only.

-- You can also select the "PDF" format for "XLSX" and "Google Sheets" Document Templates.
-In that case, the template Book is converted to a PDF file after generation.
+- You can also select the PDF format for XLSX, PPTX, and Google Sheets Document Templates.
+In that case, the template book or presentation is converted to a PDF file after generation.

-The next step is to create a custom Action on the "Opportunity" Object.
+The next step is to create a custom Action on the Opportunity Object.
 This Action generates the template document using values from the Button Configuration.

-Open Setup by clicking the "gear" icon in the upper right corner and selecting Setup.
+Open Setup by clicking the gear icon in the upper right corner and selecting Setup.

-In Setup, open the "Object Manager" tab, navigate to "Opportunity" Object and open it.
+In Setup, open the Object Manager tab, navigate to Opportunity Object, and open it.

-In the "Opportunity" Object setup page, open the "Buttons, Links, and Actions" tab and click New Action.
+In the Opportunity Object setup page, open the Buttons, Links, and Actions tab and click New Action.

-In the "New Action" window, set up the following values:
+In the New Action window, set up the following values:

 Click Save.